Arka21Pal/SDN-project-firewall-traffic/README.md

 *Credits to Harshal for original draft and Arka for mild edits)* :

 - Open git bash.
-- `cd` ..your_path../SDN-project-firewall-traffic.
+- `cd ..your_path../SDN-project-firewall-traffic`.
 You will be in the main folder.
 - Switch to the branch you're working in, for example if your branch is called `breaking`, switch to the `breaking` branch: `git checkout breaking`
 - Pull the branch: `git pull origin breaking`
 - Open the project folder in `vscode` (or any suitable editor) and start editing.